 The District's lake level monitoring program began in 1960 and was comprised of the three Anderson Lakes and Bush Lake.
 The program was expanded in 1963 to include monthly monitoring of 26 lakes within the watershed.
-The data are summarized and provided to the Minnesota Department of Natural Resources MDNR annually.
+The data are summarized and provided to the MDNR annually.